Heroin use continues on, even as the deadly drug continues to claim lives. In 2015, more Americans died from heroin overdoses than gun violence.

 Leave the Depths of Opioid Addiction Behind

-If you or someone you love is suffering from heroin addiction or opiate withdrawal, call Arete Detox at 844-318-7500 today to learn about recovery options from one of our specialists who can guide you to a new life of health, sobriety, and happiness.
+If you or someone you love is suffering from heroin addiction or opiate withdrawal, call Arete Detox at 844-318-7500 today or contact us online to learn about recovery options from one of our specialists who can guide you to a new life of health, sobriety, and happiness.